AhiyaBinal/MortgageCalculator/README.md

 ## License

-This application is licensed under the [GNU License](https://github.com/AhiyaBinal/MortgageCalculator/blob/main/LICENSE).
+This application is licensed under the [GPL 3.0 License](https://github.com/AhiyaBinal/MortgageCalculator/blob/main/LICENSE).
 You are free to use, modify, and distribute this application as you see fit.

 ## Screen Prints